-Alex Fury: Which is quite rare.
-I know lots of transsexuals have a great deal of work, even having their faces 'Feminised'?
+AF: Which is quite rare.
+I know lots of transsexuals have a great deal of work, even having their faces 'feminised'?

-Danni Daniels: Yes.
+DD: Yes.
 And a lot of people don't put that kind of energy into it.
 They take a pay check and they walk away.
 But its a passion for me.
-I've been writing scripts to start episodic porns, art films.
+I've been writing scripts to start episodic porn, art films.
 Its going to be very similar to [the television series] Spartacus, but with sexual punishment.

-Alex Fury: I suppose because that could be worn by men and women - where as, in a dress, you're either a woman, or a man in drag.
+AF: I suppose because that could be worn by men and women - whereas, in a dress, you're either a woman, or a man in drag.